-Additional information, including directors' and officers' compensation and indebtedness (if any), principal holders of our securities and securities authorized for issuance under equity compensation plans, that is not included herein, is contained in our management proxy circular prepared in connection with our annual meeting of shareholders to be held on October 6, 2011.
-Additional information relating to us may be found on SEDAR, which can be accessed at www.sedar.com.
+Additional information, including directors' and officers' compensation and indebtedness (if any), principal holders of our securities and securities authorized for issuance under equity compensation plans, that is not included herein, will be contained in our management proxy circular prepared in connection with our annual meeting of shareholders to be held on May 10, 2012.
+Additional information relating to us may be found on SEDAR, at www.sedar.com.

-Additional financial information may be found in our financial statements and management's discussion and analysis for the fiscal year ended May 31, 2011.
+Additional financial information may be found in our financial statements and management's discussion and analysis for the seven-month fiscal year ended December 31, 2011.